MichiganNLP/social-unrest/README.md

 ## Setup

+### Obtaining an API Key for Web of Science API Expanded Core

-API Key: Obtain an API key for the Web of Science API.
-Replace 'your-api-key' in the script with your actual API key.
+To use this script, you'll need an API key for the Web of Science (WOS) Expanded Core API.
+Follow these steps to get the key:

+1. **Register for a WOS Account**: If you don't have an account, sign up on the [Web of Science platform](https://www.webofscience.com/).

+2. **Request API Access**:
+   - After logging in, go to the [Web of Science API Portal](https://developer.clarivate.com/apis/wos).
+   - Browse to the **WOS Expanded Core Collection API** documentation page.
+   - Apply for an API key by following the instructions provided in the portal.
+Usually, you'll need to provide details about your intended use of the API.

+3. **Receive API Key**: Once your request is approved, you'll receive an API key.
+This key will grant access to the WOS Expanded Core API endpoints.

+4. **Insert API Key**: Replace the placeholder `'your-api-key'` in the script with the API key you obtained.

+### BibTeX File

-BibTeX File: Prepare a BibTeX file (seedPapers.bib) containing the seed papers.
+Prepare a BibTeX file (seedPapers.bib) containing the seed papers.
 Ensure each entry includes the DOI of the paper.

 ## Usage